 Despite vocoders being around for so long, their usage of music in live performance scenarios has been restricted.
-This is because of heavy cost and complicated working operation.
+This is because of heavy costs and complicated working operations.

 Contrarily, the latest Korg VC-10 has been immensely simplified with the way it works.
 It is the only of its kind with a built-in polyphonic keyboard sound source that also comes with a very affordable price tag.

 - Fantastic onboard vocoder along with a free gooseneck mic, crystal clear sounds, and premium effects.